jocelynho/MPharm_research/README.md

 # Abstract
 ## Purpose
-This study aims to compare performances of machine learning models using different representations of drug-protein interactions, including binary representation, quantitative representation, and biological network.
+This study aims to compare performances of machine learning models using different representations of drug-protein interactions, including binary representation, quantitative representation, and biological neural network.
 Predictions of drug therapeutic classes from machine learning methods are used to identify drug repurposing opportunities.

 ## Methods
 Drug-protein information was extracted from BindingDB.
 Median binding affinity values were used.
 Anatomical Therapeutic Chemical classification codes were included as drug therapeutic classes.
 Quantitative matrix was